siliconflow/siliconflow-open-source-tasks/README_EN.md

 - GitHub ID
 - Task Issue link
 - PR link (merged)
-- The SiliconFlow account email you'd like the credit applied to
+- The SiliconFlow account email you'd like the tokens applied to

 **Attach screenshots of:**
 - The merged PR on GitHub